 The risk of a product that may include other substances and the reaction that kratom produces in the body may even lead to death.

-The herbal drug produces a legal psychoactive effect with a natural ingredient that mimics opioid impact on the brain, pain response and anxiety.
-The amount taken seems to produce the greatest influence on how long the effects last.
+The herbal drug produces a legal psychoactive effect with a natural ingredient that mimics opioid impact on the brain, pain response, and anxiety.
+Particularly the opiate-like effects, such as sedating and pain-relieving effects, and to help people with withdrawal symptoms from opioid drug abuse.
+So how long does Kratom last?
+The amount taken seems to greatly influence how long the effects last.
 Reaction to it may start within a few minutes and last for almost a couple of hours.
 Most effects depend on certain factors that affect its use.

 Kratom resembles other substances that react differently in the presence of variable factors that influence its effects.
 Most of them lie outside anyone’s ability to change, giving a heads-up about the potential danger of using kratom.

-Body fat retains the metabolites in kratom, making it last longer in people who have a high percentage of body fat.
+Body fat retains the metabolites in kratom, making it last longer in people who have a high body fat percentage.

 Passage of Time